 Opening / Using Backup Files

-Backup databases created via Backup/Restore à Backup Database can be restored, which replaces your entire database with what is in the backup, by double-clicking on them in a My Computer or Windows Explorer window, as long as DONATION is not currently running.
+Backup databases created via Backup/Restore ⇒ Backup Database can be restored, which replaces your entire database with what is in the backup, by double-clicking on them in a Computer, My Computer or Windows Explorer window, as long as DONATION is not currently running.
 This will cause DONATION to open, and prompt you as to whether to restore the backup.
 (See Restoring Backups for details on how this works.)
-They can also be restored directly within the DONATION program by using the Backup/Restore à Restore Database menu option.
+They can also be restored directly within the DONATION program by using the Backup/Restore ⇒ Restore Database menu option.
 There is no way other than restoring a backup to DONATION to access the data in it.

 Backing Up to Network Paths

 Warning about Using Standard File Copies

-Although you can also successfully back up and restore your database file (donation4.db) just by using standard file copying methods (e.g. using My Computer, Windows Explorer, or the COPY command in a Command Prompt), or via specialized backup software, the manual for the Firebird database software used by DONATION advises that you should not do this while you are running DONATION!
-That could possibly lead to your database becoming damaged and unusable.
+Although you can also successfully back up and restore your database file (DONATION4.DB) just by using standard file copying methods (for example using Computer, My Computer, Windows Explorer, or the COPY command in a Command Prompt), or via specialized backup software, the manual for the Firebird database software used by DONATION advises that you should not do this while you are running DONATION!
+It says that could possibly lead to your database becoming damaged and unusable.

 By default, the program reminds you weekly to backup your database, as you are exiting the program.
-If you wish to be reminded with a different frequency, you can use the Backup/Restore à Backup Frequency and Options window.
+If you wish to be reminded with a different frequency, you can use the Backup/Restore ⇒ Backup Frequency and Options window.
 This gives you the option of Never, Daily, Weekly, or Monthly.
 If you don't set it, it defaults to Weekly.

-If you have not done a backup within the configured period of time (with either Backup/Restore à Backup Database or the Backup/Restore à Email Backup option), you will be prompted to do a backup the next time you exit the program.
+If you have not done a backup within the configured period of time (with either Backup/Restore ⇒ Backup Database or the Backup/Restore ⇒ Email Backup option), you will be prompted to do a backup the next time you exit the program.